MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-google-overview.md

 To get started:

-Navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations) and select **Google Drive** or **Google Workspace** to create a migration project and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+Navigate to [Microsoft 365 Admin Center Home - Setup - Migration and imports](https://admin.microsoft.com/#/featureexplorer/collections/Migrations), select **Google Drive** or **Google Workspace** to create a migration project, and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

 Make sure that you have: